 Suspension is used when a student fails to respond to other attempts to remediate behavior or when a student demonstrates behavior that represents a major violation of the Core Values, disrupts school operations, or puts self, others, or the community at actual or perceived risk of harm.
-Suspensions may be served as an In School (ISS) or Out of School (OSS), as determined by Pride Academy Administration.
+Suspensions will be served Out of School (OSS), as determined by Pride Academy Administration.
 Whether a student receives a suspension or a lesser consequence is contingent upon several factors including the age and maturity level of the student, the nature and severity of the infraction, and whether the infraction is part of an ongoing pattern of poor behavior.
-During ISS, students remain in Room 201 for the day and complete assignments, apology letters, and reflections.
-Students must be signed out of ISS by a parent or guardian.
-During OSS, students may not attend school nor may they be in or around the school building unless accompanied by a parent or guardian, nor may they attend any school function or activity with the exception of meetings related to the incident that resulted in suspension.
-Students are expected to complete any homework assigned on the date of suspension in addition to any reflective assignments, letters of apology and other tasks that may be assigned and to return to school prepared to submit their work and deliver their apologies.
+During suspension, students may not attend school nor may they be in or around the school building unless accompanied by a parent or guardian, nor may they attend any school function or activity with the exception of meetings related to the incident that resulted in suspension.
+Students are expected to complete any homework assigned on the date of suspension in addition to any reflective assignments, letters of apology and other tasks that may be assigned and to return to school prepared to submit their work, deliver their apologies and improve their behavior.